Ingram-01/geostack-docs/docs/expressions.rst

   In this example we simply write a single value

-| Expressions support :ref:`_values`, maths, links, arrays, Built-In functions and constants.
+| Expressions support :ref:`values`, maths, :ref:`links`, arrays, Built-In functions and constants.
 | You can concatenates all of this until you get the desired result.
 | It's similar when you use Nodes and you link outputs and inputs but,
 | instead to use nodes, you use text.